Install on GCP

 Terraform

-If you don’t have Terraform installed, install Terraform.
+If you do not have Terraform installed, install Terraform.

 kubectl and plugins